Zoltikrys/zoltikrys.github.io/_posts/2021-08-05-lore-friendly-wolf-armour.md

 ---
 layout: post
 title: Lore Friendly Wolf Armour
-subtitle: Excerpt from Soulshaping by Jeff Brown
-cover-img: /assets/img/path.jpg
+subtitle: A mod for The Witcher 3
-thumbnail-img: /assets/img/thumb.png
+thumbnail-img: /assets/img/lore-friendly-wolf-armour-thumb.png
-share-img: /assets/img/path.jpg
+share-img: /assets/img/lore-friendly-wolf-armour-thumb.png
-tags: [books, test]
-author: Sharon Smith and Barry Simpson
 ---

 Under what circumstances should we step off a path?
 When is it essential that we finish what we start?
 If I bought a bag of peanuts and had an allergic reaction, no one would fault me if I threw it out.
 If I ended a relationship with a woman who hit me, no one would say that I had a commitment problem.
 But if I walk away from a seemingly secure route because my soul has other ideas, I am a flake?